YCL-Ok/CABS_Plus/src/qwen2.5_leaderboard2_experiments/README.md

 # 7B Model Experiments Framework

 This document describes the framework for conducting experiments on the 7B model using model pruning, merging, and evaluation methodologies.
-This framework extends similar approaches from the RoBERTa experiments to a larger-scale model
+This framework extends similar approaches from the RoBERTa experiments to a larger-scale model.

 ## Overview